antzm/analysing-data/pandas-intro.md

 ## Creating Pandas DataFrames

+Firstly, we could create a DataFrame from a dictionary of Pandas Series:

 ```python
 # Creating DataFrame from a dictionary of Pandas Series
 stat_info = {'Country 1' : pd.Series(data = [245, 25, 55], index = ['var1', 'var5', 'var8']),